Complete Spin and Valley Polarization by Total External Reflection from Potential Barriers in Bilayer Graphene and Monolayer Transition Metal Dichalcogenides: Detection of valley polarization

-Eq.~(\ref{symrel1}) allows a polarization detector to be made from two identical and inversion symmetric barriers in series, with a relative rotation of $\pm \pi/3$.
-When the two single valley regions correspond to the same valley, this equation guarantees that the second barrier transmits in the opposite valley to the first barrier.
+This relation allows a polarization detector to be made from two identical and inversion symmetric barriers in series, with a relative rotation of $\pm \pi/3$ (Fig.~\ref{twobarfig}).
+When the two single valley regions are in the same valley at positive and negative $\phi_c$, as in Fig.~\ref{bgTfig} (left), Eq.~(\ref{symrel1}) guarantees that the second barrier transmits in the opposite valley to the first barrier.
 Hence the barrier pair blocks current and can be used like a pair of Polaroid filters to demonstrate valley polarization.

-This has been confirmed with ray tracing calculations of the current paths \cite{suppl}.
+In practice, this requires that two more conditions are satisfied.
+The first is that the current that is transmitted through the first barrier should be incident on the second barrier at an angle within the single valley range for that barrier.
+As the two barriers must have a relative rotation of $\pm 60^\circ$ to swap the valleys, the angles of incidence on the two barriers differ by $\mp 60^\circ$.
+To satisfy this condition, the angles of incidence in the two single valley regions should differ by about $60^\circ$.
+This is the case only in part of the $\theta$ range.

+The second condition is that the reflected current from the front edge of the second barrier is not incident on the back edge of the first barrier.
+If this condition is not satisfied, multiple reflection between the two barriers could occur and this could change the transmission characteristics of the barrier combination.
+This can be prevented by adjusting the barrier lengths and separation so that the current reflected from the second barrier does not reenter the first barrier.

+To demonstrate that the two conditions can be satisfied, ray tracing is used to compute the current paths through the two barriers for the case of BLG and $\theta = 17^\circ$.
+The angles of reflection and refraction are obtained from the BLG band structure and the incident beam width is taken to be $18^\circ$.
+The current paths are shown in Fig.~\ref{twobarfig} and it is clear that the two conditions are satisfied.
+The angles of incidence on each barrier fall within the single valley ranges as can be checked by looking at Figs.~\ref{bgTfig} and \ref{svtfig}.
+In addition, the current reflected from the second barrier clearly passes out of the region between the barriers.
+This suggests that the current blocking is experimentally observable, at least at one value of $\theta$.

+The full $\theta$ range in which current blocking should be observable is probably somewhat smaller than the $\theta$ range of the same valley regions (Fig.~\ref{svtfig}, left).
+These regions become narrower and vanish as $\theta$ approaches $30^\circ \pmod{120^\circ} $ and $90^\circ \pmod{120^\circ}$.
+A significant fraction of the $\theta$ range should still be available but how much depends on the experimental conditions and extensive ray tracing calculations for the full range of $\theta$ angles and beam widths would be needed to determine this.

+The current paths in Fig.~\ref{twobarfig} differ qualitatively from the paths of optical rays passing through a refractive medium.
+In particular, the order of the paths reverses at the first barrier, for example the top path on the entrance side becomes the bottom path on the exit side.
+The reason is that the $\mathbf{k}$-vectors of the states involved are by chance close to points of inflection on the barrier energy contour.
+Between the points of inflection, $\phi_v$ increases when $\phi_k$ decreases (see Fig.~\ref{janglefig} (lower) for an example) and this leads to the reversed order.
+Another difference is that the angle of reflection is not equal to the angle of incidence when the energy contours are warped.
+This has a significant effect on the current paths reflected from the second barrier.